Widen/buildkite-gradle-plugin/README.md

 A Gradle task named `uploadDeployStagePipeline` will be created automatically.
 Running this Gradle task locally spits out the JSON representation, so you can see if your pipeline looks correct.
 Inside Buildkite the pipeline will be added to the current build.

 You can also define pipelines in standalone Gradle script files inside a `.buildkite/` directory.
 Any file matching `pipeline*.gradle` is read and a Gradle task created automatically (unless `buildkite.includeScripts = false` is set).
+This is useful when a pipeline is large enough to deserve its own file — the plugin evaluates each script inside the pipeline context, so you write DSL directly without any wrapping block.

 **File naming → pipeline name → Gradle task name:**